CLIMATE PROTECTION CONTRIBUTION ON transport

 Find out more about our sustainable logistics.

-The calculation is specified by the DIN EN 16258:2013 standard, according to which we are certified to determine the TCF.
+The calculation is specified by the DIN EN ISO 14083:2024 standard, according to which we are certified to determine the TCF.

 The footprint is calculated according to the type of handling (full or partial load) and has the load weight and the distance as variables.
 Empty and full consumption of the truck at complete capacity are deposited as default values.
 The emissions are calculated using the diesel consumption and the emission factor (CO₂ emissions per litre of diesel) determined by formula.
 The calculation is integrated into our transport management system.